Tom Fogarty (hurler): Academic and clerical career

 Fr.
-Fogarty B.A., M.A., has served as the president of St. Patrick's College, Thurles since May 2004, having been a lecturer in Pastoral Theology, and Vice-President of St. Patrick's College from 1993 to 1995.
-Diocesan Secretary and Chancellor of the Archdiocese of Cashel and Emly from 1989–1997.
+Fogarty B.A., M.A., has served as the president of St. Patrick's College, Thurles, since May 2004, having been a lecturer in Pastoral Theology, and Vice-President of St. Patrick's College from 1993 to 1995.
+Diocesan Secretary and Chancellor of the Archdiocese of Cashel and Emly from 1989 to 1997.
 He has presided over St. Patrick's College, Thurles, as it developed into a College of Education, developing links with the Tipperary Institute, the University of Limerick and now to its incorporation into Mary Immaculate College.